z1digitalstudio/developers-handbook/stylelint.md

 };
 ```

-3. We need to install [Stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) Extension for VSC and add a custom configuration in `.vscode/settings.json`:
+3. We need to install [Stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) extension for Visual Studio Code and add a custom configuration in `.vscode/settings.json`.
+You can find it at _Code > Preferences > Settings > Extensions > Stylelint > Edit in settings.json_:

 ```json
 {